har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 We're using the highest fix rate possible (10Hz), for future integration into the imu-vario algorithm.
 Ublox documentation indicates that this is possible only when you restrict the module to the GPS constellation, rather than GPS+GLONASS etc.
 So don't waste your time looking for multi-constellation modules.
-* ESP32 WROOM rev 1 module.
-Use any off-the-shelf breakout board with an onboard USB-UART interface (CH340, CP2102 etc).
+* Any off-the-shelf ESP32 development board with an onboard USB-UART chip (CH340, CP2102 etc).
 * W25Q128FVSG 128Mbit SPI flash
 * 128x64 reflective LCD display (ST7565 controller) with SPI interface.
 * For the power supply, I use a USB 5V output power bank.
 This allows me to